xpipe-io/xpipe-io.github.io/docs/integrations.md

 ### Text Editors

-X-pipe supports utilizing your favorite text editor to open or edit any kind of text-based data within X-Pipe.
+X-Pipe supports utilizing your favorite text editor to open or edit any kind of text-based data within X-Pipe.
 The following text editors are currently supported out of the box:

 ##### Cross-platform